any-docs/css/content/reference/properties/forced-color-adjust/index.md

 In the example below the first box will use the color scheme that the user has set.
 For example in Windows High Contrast mode black scheme it will have a black background and white text.
 The second box will preserve the site colors set on the `.box` class.

-By using the {{cssxref("@media/forced-colors", "forced-colors")}} media feature, you could add any other optimizations for forced color mode alongside the `forced-color-adjust` property.
+By using the `forced-colors` media feature, you could add any other optimizations for forced color mode alongside the `forced-color-adjust` property.

 #### CSS